drsanches/photobooth/readme.md

 - Fix error "host not found in upstream" if nginx started without app and elk
 - Fix certs
 - Add test controller for admin with ui
-- Use /app path for app
-- Use /image/data/{id} and /image/info/{id}
 - Update entities without getting?
 - Merge web and domain layers?
 - Use login for auth and username for profile?